Whaler: Terminology

 The term whaler is mostly historic.
 A handful of nations continue with industrial whaling, and one, Japan, still dedicates a single factory ship for the industry.
 The vessels used by aboriginal whaling communities are much smaller and are used for various purposes over the course of the year.

-The whale catcher was developed during the age of steam, and then driven by diesel engines throughout much of the twentieth century.
+The whale catcher was developed during the Steam-powered vesselage and then driven by diesel engines throughout much of the twentieth century.
 It was designed with a harpoon gun mounted at its bow and was fast enough to chase and catch rorquals such as the fin whale.
 At first, whale catchers either brought the whales they killed to a whaling station, a settlement ashore where the carcasses could be processed, or to its factory ship anchored in a sheltered bay or inlet.
 With the later development of the slipway at the ship's stern, whale catchers were able to transfer their catch to factory ships operating in the open sea.